eliemichel/LearnWebGPU/basic-3d-rendering/texturing/a-first-texture.md

 ### Shader

 We can now declare a global variable of type `texture_2d<f32>` in our shader, attached to binding 1 in bind group 0.
-The function `textureLoad` returns the raw texel value at a given coordinate:
+The function `textureLoad` returns the raw texel value at a given coordinate, and the `@builtin(position)` input of the frament shader is the pixel screen coordinate:

 ```rust
 @group(0) @binding(1) var gradientTexture: texture_2d<f32>;